mattrob333/markdown_website/posts/The LangChain Multi-Agent System Manual.md

 #  🤖🤖🤖The LangChain Multi-Agent System Manual: A Guide for AI Developers 🤖🤖🤖

-This manual provides a comprehensive guide to building sophisticated multi-agent workflows within the LangChain ecosystem.
+This manual provides a comprehensive guide to building sophisticated multi-agent workflows within the LangChain ecosystem using Flowise Multi-Agent Workflows.
 It covers foundational concepts, workflow design principles, tool integration, optimization strategies, and practical examples to empower you in creating powerful AI agents.

 ## 💪💪I. Introduction: The Power of AI Agents and LangChain